jangroth/aws-certification-notes/solutions-architect-professional.md

   events automatically.
 If the function returns an error, Lambda attempts to run it two more times
   * For retries, Lambda needs to be idempotent
   * You can also configure Lambda to send an invocation record to another service.
-    * Lambda supports the following **destinations** for asynchronous invocation: SQS, SNS, AWS Lambda, EventBridge
+    * Lambda supports the following **destinations** for asynchronous invocation recordings: SQS, SNS, AWS Lambda, EventBridge
     * The invocation record contains details about the request and response in JSON format.
 You can configure separate destinations for events that are processed successfully, and events that fail all processing attempts.
 Alternatively, you can configure an SQS queue or SNS topic as a dead